laberning/openrowingmonitor/docs/Improving_Raspberry_Performance.md

 # Improving the performance of the Raspberry Pi

+Out of the box, Raspbian is configured to provide a decent experience while conserving energy.
+However, responding instantly to incoming measurements tends to be so deviating, that we need to do some extra work to get a system working well.

 ## Signs your performance is insufficient

+Much noise in the readings, as typiclly the signals are handled too late.

 ## Things you can do at the OS

 ### Selecting the right kernel

+Normally, a Linux kernel is configured to do non-real-time work, and focusses on doing one task well for a prolonged period of time, reducing overhead.
+This is great for normal applications that process a lot of data.
+However, Open Rowing Monitor does not process much data, but does has to respond quickly to incoming signals (especially the impulses from the flywheel).
+The time it takes to respond to an incoming interrupt is called **latency**.
+For reducing noise in the readings, it is important that the latency does not vary too much.

 Use a low latency or real time kernel.
 Currently, the Raspbian 64Bit kernel is a Preempt kernel, which aims at low latency.